Mannheim: World War II

 During World War II, air raids on Mannheim completely destroyed the city centre.
 Mannheim was heavily damaged during aerial bombing by the Royal Air Force (RAF) and the United States Army Air Forces (USAAF).
-Allied bombing raids razed the city center of Mannheim with nighttime area bombing, killing thousands of civilians.
+Allied bombing raids razed the city centre of Mannheim at night-time area bombing, killing thousands of civilians.
 In the meantime, 2,262 of Mannheim's Jews were sent to Nazi concentration camps.
-Some sources state that the first deliberate strategic bombing of the war occurred at Mannheim during a RAF night raid on 16 December 1940.
+Some sources state that the first deliberate strategic bombing of the war occurred at Mannheim during a Royal Air Force night raid on 16 December 1940.
+Today around one third of the city consists of buildings from before 1950.

-The Allied ground advance into Germany reached Mannheim in late March 1945, which was potentially well-defended by German forces.
-However, the German forces suddenly abandoned the city and the U.S. 44th Infantry Division entered unopposed on 29 March 1945.
-There had been a large American military occupation presence in the Mannheim area with up to 10 barracks.
-The first one shut down in 2007 going on until 2013 when the last one closed.
-(See United States military installations below).
+In late March 1945, the Allied ground advance into Germany reached Mannheim, which was potentially well-defended by German forces.
+However, the German forces abandoned the city and the U.S. 44th Infantry Division entered unopposed on 29 March 1945.
+There was later a large American military occupation presence in the Mannheim area with up to 10 barracks.
+The first one was closed in 2007 and the last in 2013 (see United States military installations below).

 1950s to 1980s

-Rebuilding of the city began laboriously.
-Mannheim Palace and the water tower (Wasserturm) eventually were rebuilt and the National Theatre was replaced by a new building at a new location.
-At the old location there is a monument to Friedrich Schiller and the Zum Zwischen-Akt pub.
+After the war, large portions of the city required rebuilding.
+The Mannheim Palace and the water tower (Wasserturm) were reconstructed, whilst the National Theatre was replaced in a new location.
+At the old location, there is now a park with a monument to Friedrich Schiller.
 The housing shortage led to the development of many new residential areas.

 In 1964, the City Hospital (Städtisches Krankenhaus) became part of the Heidelberg University for Clinical Medicine in Mannheim.
 In 1967, the University of Mannheim was established in the city.

-In 1975, the Bundesgartenschau (Federal horticulture show) was celebrated in Luisen and Herzogenried parks.
-A number of pieces of infrastructure were developed for the show: the telecommunications tower and a second bridge across the Rhine (the Kurt Schumacher Bridge) were built, the pedestrian zone was established, the new Rosengarten conference centre was opened and the Aerobus was installed as a temporary transport system.
+In 1975, the Bundesgartenschau (Federal horticulture show) was celebrated in the Luisen and Herzogenried parks.
+A number of pieces of infrastructure were developed for the show: the telecommunications tower and a second bridge across the Rhine (the Kurt Schumacher Bridge) were built, the pedestrian zone in the city centre was established, the new Rosengarten conference centre was opened and the Aerobus was installed as a temporary transport system.

-A number of major projects were completed in the 1980s and 1990s: a planetarium, an extension to the art gallery, the new Reiß Museum, Stadthaus, a new May Market ground, synagogue, mosque, State Museum for Technology and Work, Carl-Benz stadium and the Fahrlach tunnel were opened.
+A number of major projects were completed in the 1980s and 1990s: a planetarium, an extension to the art gallery, the Reiß Museum, the Stadthaus, new May Market grounds, a synagogue, a mosque, the State Museum for Technology and Work, the Carl-Benz stadium and the Fahrlach tunnel were opened.

-Mannheim has lost many industrial jobs, although in the recent past the city was economically dominated by manufacturing.
-The city tried in the past to prevent the establishment of service providers by designating some locations as industrial areas.
+Mannheim has lost many industrial jobs where previously the city was economically dominated by manufacturing.
+The city previously tried to prevent the establishment of service providers by designating some locations as industrial areas.
 A prime example of the current trend is the construction of the Victoria Tower (Victoria-Turm) in 2001, one of the tallest buildings in the city, on railway land.